Albert Goldman: Elvis Presley biography

-Article on Bruce Lee

-In 1982, Goldman wrote a very unflattering article on actor Bruce Lee which was published in two parts by Penthouse in January–February 1983.
+In The Boston Phoenix, rock critic Peter Guralnick declared the book "not worth reading."
+Guralnick said that "even given factual accuracy, scholarly integrity (a large concession), and thematic core, nothing about this book is true.
+It misses the point of Elvis’s life, of Elvis’s music, and of our response.
+It misses the humor, it misses the complexity, it misses the excitement, it misses the awfulness; and it offers as a substitute - what?
+The rhetoric of loathing.
+A single unvarying note of contempt."
+Other critics liked the book, with Jonathan Yardley of The Washington Post calling it a "nasty book, written in spectacularly execrable prose, but the view of Presley that it expressed dovetailed in many instances with my own, and in spite of itself I found things in it to admire."

 The Lives of John Lennon

-Goldman's next biography arguably aroused even more controversy than the Elvis biography.
-In The Lives of John Lennon (1988), a product of years of research and hundreds of interviews with many of Lennon's friends, acquaintances, servants and musicians, Goldman juxtaposes Lennon's talents against his perceived neuroticism.
+In The Lives of John Lennon (1988), a product of years of research and hundreds of interviews with many of Lennon's friends, acquaintances, servants and musicians, Goldman juxtaposes John Lennon's talents against his dark side.
 The book reveals a very personal side of the musician who was prone to faults, such as anger, domestic violence (exemplified by an assistant's allegation that then-girlfriend Yoko Ono's 1968 miscarriage was triggered by a beating from Lennon), drug abuse (including longstanding addictions to cocaine and heroin), adultery, and indecisiveness, but who was also a generational leader.
-It deals with Lennon's childhood and the impact others had on the life of the sensitive little boy, among them his aunt, Mimi Smith, his father, Fred Lennon, and Johnny Dykins.
+It deals with Lennon's childhood and the impact others had on his life, among them his aunt, Mimi Smith, his father, Fred Lennon, and Johnny Dykins.
 Goldman implies that strong women ruined Lennon, starting with Smith, and that he was later being held prisoner by Ono (who may have encouraged their mutual heroin addiction as a way of controlling him and his vast fortune to her own ends).